makerdao/testchain-deployment/README.md

 For using custom config var u must use ENV variables.

+`GITHUB_DEFAULT_CHECKOUT_TARGET` - u can set default target for github chekout (default: 'tags/qa-deploy')

 ## API

 Protocol based on json object in http body.
 Supply only `POST` requests.

 Use id for operation, if u run long time operation, u get response ok on request ASAP and after async running service will send to gateway result of operation.

 ### Models